Who We Are:

-Emeritus Professor of Law, Lawyer, Arbitrator, Mediator
+Professor of ADR Law, Lawyer, Arbitrator, Mediator

-Mediator, Arbitrator, Lawyer, Adjunct Professor of ADR
+Mediator, Arbitrator, Lawyer, Former Adjunct Professor of ADR

 Prior to her work as an ADR Neutral, Linda was an employment law litigator who counseled and represented clients in litigation (state and federal court), arbitration, and mediation (beginning in 1991).

 Mediator, Arbitrator, Lawyer